-In the intervening years of the adoption of a LTP, the Council adopts an Annual Plan.
-This may be through the formal consultative procedure as set out in sections 95Aof the LGA 2002.22 However, this is not mandatory if there is little variation from what the Long term Plan projected for that year and there are no issues requiring community engagement.
+In the intervening two years of the adoption of abetween the LTP, the Council adopts an Annual Plan.
+This allows for any adjustments which need to be made to the LTP and provides an updated programme for the year ahead.
+Council may or may not consult on the Annual Plan depending on the extent of variation from the LTP.
+This may be through the formal consultative procedure as set out in sections 95Aof the LGA 2002.
+However, this is not mandatory if there is little variation from what the Long term Plan projected for that year and there are no issues requiring community engagement.
 The Annual Plan focuses on the budgets for the current financial year and the setting of rates.
 This document is not able to significantly deviate from the LTP.
-It is not subject to audit.
+The Annual PlanIt is not subject to audit.